Large Language Models are Miscalibrated In-Context Learners: Background: Learning Paradigms

-In this paper, we analyze and compare four different learning paradigms in low-resource scenarios: zero-shot learning (ZSL),\footnote{In the context of ZSL and later ICL there is no actual 'learning' taking the place, and the model simply reacts to the provided prompt, but we have chosen the term ZSL for consistency with previous literature.} in-context learning (ICL), supervised fine-tuning (SFT) and supervised in-context learning (SICL).
+In this paper, we analyze and compare four different learning paradigms relevant to ICL in low-resource scenarios: zero-shot learning (ZSL),\footnote{In ZSL and later ICL there is no actual 'learning' taking place, and the model simply reacts to the provided prompt, but we have chosen the term ZSL for consistency with previous literature.} in-context learning (ICL), supervised fine-tuning (SFT) and supervised in-context learning (SICL).
 With classification tasks in focus, we briefly describe each paradigm in what follows.

-\rparagraph{Zero-Shot Learning (ZSL)} Given the input $x$ and the prompting template $f_{p}$, the prediction $\hat{y}$ from the LM can be represented as $\hat{y} = {{\arg\max}}_j\ \mathcal{P}(y_j|f_p(x))$, where the parameters of the underlying LM are fixed.
+\sparagraph{Zero-Shot Learning (ZSL)} Given the input $x$ and the prompting template $f_{p}$, the prediction $\hat{y}$ from the LM can be represented as $\hat{y} = {{\arg\max}}_j\ \mathcal{P}(y_j|f_p(x))$, where the parameters of the underlying LM are fixed.
 The prompting template $f_p(x)$ includes the task instructions and special symbols which can be replaced by the input $x$.
 We attach the prompting templates for different classification tasks in Appendix~\ref{app:prompt template}.

-\rparagraph{In-Context Learning (ICL)} Similar to ZSL, instead of only feeding the input $x$ to the model, we first prepend $M$ in-context examples (IC) (also called demonstrations) $[f_p(x_{1}), y_1; ...; f_p(x_{M}), y_M]$ to the input $x$.
+\sparagraph{In-Context Learning (ICL)} Similar to ZSL, instead of only feeding the input $x$ to the model, we first prepend $M$ in-context examples (IC) (also called demonstrations) $[f_p(x_{1}), y_1; ...; f_p(x_{M}), y_M]$ to the input $x$.
 The examples are retrieved from the pool of examples $\rm R$ following (random or non-random) selection strategy.
 The prediction is then defined as $\hat{y} = {{\arg\max}}_j\ \mathcal{P}(y_j|[f_p(x_{IC}), y_{IC}], f_p(x))$.

-\rparagraph{Supervised Fine-Tuning (SFT)} As mentioned, ZSL and ICL are inference-only paradigms treating the LM as a black box.
-On the other hand, FT first trains the model on the training set following the input format $f_p(x)$ from ZSL.
-Note that here we use SFT to refer to instruction-style fine-tuning with a prompting template.
+\sparagraph{Supervised Fine-Tuning (SFT)} As mentioned, ZSL and ICL are inference-only paradigms treating the LM as a black box.
+On the other hand, SFT first trains the model on the training set following the input format $f_p(x)$ from ZSL.
+Note that here we use SFT to refer to instruction-style fine-tuning with a prompting template, which we see as the context.
 Inference with the tuned model $\mathcal{P'}$ is then conducted in the same way as with ZSL.
-Both during training and inference, we can use different prompting templates to create variations in the model input, which we further elaborate on in \S\ref{subsec:variations}.
+During training and inference, we can use different prompting templates to create variations in the model input, which we further elaborate on in \S\ref{subsec:variations}.